About Stoneham

 The Stoneham Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Weld County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Stoneham, Colorado residents are available through the local police department and authorized providers in Weld County.
+Fingerprinting services for Stoneham, Colorado residents are available through local police (where present) and authorized providers in Weld County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Stoneham Police Department or Weld County Sheriff's Office for scheduling and fees.

 To register to vote in Stoneham, Colorado, residents can register online through the Colorado Secretary of State's website, by mail, or in person at the Weld County elections office.
 Colorado requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Colorado Secretary of State's voter lookup tool.
 For local municipal elections in Stoneham, contact the Weld County Clerk's office for schedules and ballot information.

 Property records for Stoneham, Colorado are maintained by the Weld County Assessor's Office and the Weld County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Weld County, including parcels in Stoneham.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Weld County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Colorado counties provide online property record searches through their county websites.
-For in-person requests, visit the Weld County offices at the county courthouse.
 The Weld County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Stoneham, Colorado residents are available through both county and state offices.
 The Colorado Department of Public Health and Environment, Vital Records Section, located in Denver, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Colorado.
 Orders can be placed online, by mail, or in person.
 Locally, the Weld County Clerk's office issues marriage licenses and maintains marriage records for Weld County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.